JirR02/EE_Project/README.md

 ## 1. General

-This repository was used by my Supervisor [@ivo-bloechliger](https://github.com/ivo-bloechliger) and me to work on my IB Extended Essay.
-It consisted of coding a program to meassure and evaluate the electric outcome of a Piezoelectric Element, which could potentially be used as an alternative Energy Resource.
+This repository is used by my Supervisor [@ivo-bloechliger](https://github.com/ivo-bloechliger) and me to work on my IB Extended Essay.
+It consist of coding a program to meassure and evaluate the electric outcome of a Piezoelectric Element, which could potentially be used as an alternative Energy Resource.

 ---